-I have some thing to confess: I have gone fully hippy and use homemade toothpaste.
-I first started making my own toothpaste off and on years ago with the aim of using more natural unprocessed products.
-Confession over.
-WHY? you ask.
+I have something to confess: I have gone fully hippy and use a homemade toothpaste recipe.
+I first started making my own toothpaste off and on years ago with the aim of using more natural unprocessed products, and now we only use it.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

 Sorbitol, Xylitol, sodium saccharin and other artificial sweeteners are often used in toothpaste to ‘improve’ taste, even though there is no evidence that these sweeteners are beneficial.
 In fact, in one study I read Xylitol kills rats.
 Yummo.

 The most controversial toothpaste ingredient.
 I can’t take supplemental iodine – I react to it and get a numb tongue and tingly hands – scary and not ideal.
 Iodine is known to neutralize the affects of fluoride so it is easier for fluoride to build up in my body.
 Additionally, fluoride interferes with thyroid hormone uptake, and when your thyroid function is borderline-dodgy like mine, that is not good.

 A chemical used in antibacterial soaps, deodorants and other products.
 Triclosan was recently found to affect proper heart function in a study at University of California Davis and the FDA is currently re-evaluating it for safety in human use.

 My first attempts at making homemade toothpaste were quite frankly gross, but it worked and it was much cheaper than bought stuff.

 It tasted like salty mint: gag-o-riffic.
 But you did get very clean teeth and you eventually got used to the flavour.
 There is no way I could get the kids to use this stuff, however.